Yurijpereira/CustomerAPI/README.md

-Simple API created for studies on ASP.NET Core and entity framework
+Simple API created for studies on ASP.NET Core and Entity Framework using onion architecture